michaelstiefel/DataEngineer_CapstoneProject/README.md

 3. (Optional) Run create_monetary_event database which creates a data set from the monetary policy decision dates and speeches from ecb council members
 4. Create EMR cluster on it, copy etl_pyspark.py and the cfg. file onto the cluster
 5. Run etl_pyspark.py on cluster.
 This creates the parquet files.
+6. Run run_data_quality_checks to verify that the data has been correctly loaded and transformed.
-6. (Optional) Run wordcount_pyspark.py or timeline_pyspark.py to create the intermediary output files.
+7. (Optional) Run wordcount_pyspark.py or timeline_pyspark.py to create the intermediary output files.

 ## Basic analysis